From the Dean

-Study of the law relating to insurance, including consideration of insurance contract formation, contract interpretation, government regulation of the insurance business, and problems associated with common coverages such as fire, property, life, health, disability and liability insurance.
+Study of the law relating to insurance, including consideration of insurance contract formation, contract interpretation, government regulation of the insurance business, and problems associated with common coverages such as fire, property, life, health, disability, and liability insurance.
 Also includes analysis of special issues relating to liability insurance defense and settlement, coordination of multiple coverages and the secondary insurance market.
 Prereq: LAW 7002, LAW 7007.

 LAW 7232.
 Intellectual Property Law.
 3 cr. hrs.

-This course covers the basics of United States intellectual property law, including patents, copyrights, trademarks, trade secrets and misappropriation.
-The course addresses the policies underlying the protection of intellectual property and compares the different ways organizations and individuals can use intellectual property to protect their interests.
-This course is intended both for students who want an introduction to intellectual property and for those who intend to pursue a career in intellectual property.
+Covers the basics of United States intellectual property law, including patents, copyrights, trademarks, trade secrets and misappropriation.
+Addresses the policies underlying the protection of intellectual property and compares the different ways organizations and individuals can use intellectual property to protect their interests.
+Intended both for students who want an introduction to intellectual property and for those who intend to pursue a career in intellectual property.
 Prereq: LAW 7000, LAW 7007.
 Completion of the 1L curriculum, recommended.

 LAW 7235.
 International Law.
 3 cr. hrs.

-This course introduces the basic sources and subject matter of international law and then turns toward an examination of the legal institutions creating and implementing international law--the United Nations, the World Trade organization, and regional institutions such as the European Union and NAFTA.
-The course also explores specific topics such as environmental law, human rights, armed conflict and dispute resolution.
+Introduces the basic sources and subject matter of international law and then turns toward an examination of the legal institutions creating and implementing international law--the United Nations, the World Trade organization, and regional institutions such as the European Union and NAFTA.
+Explores specific topics such as environmental law, human rights, armed conflict, and dispute resolution.
 Prereq: LAW 7000, LAW 7001 and LAW 7003.